 Leader Street is an integral east-west collector road connecting Anzac Highway and Goodwood Road.
-The existing footpaths, road and some street trees between Anzac Highway and the railway line adjacent to Nairne Terrace are in need of replacement.

 Brown Hill, Keswick, Glen Osmond and Parklands Creeks are important drainage watercourses in metropolitan Adelaide.
 The creeks have a relatively high flood risk, a history of flood events and a low standard of flood protection.
 Their combined catchment is mainly contained within the local government areas of Adelaide, Burnside, Mitcham, Unley and West Torrens.